Group forecasts travel to U.S. will fall 6% in next three months due to coronavirus

 WASHINGTON (Reuters) - International travel to the United States will drop 6% over the next three months amid growing concerns about the coronavirus outbreak, the U.S. Travel Association forecast on Tuesday.

-U.S. airlines have canceled all flights to and from China until late April and cut other flights to Asia and Europe, while the Trump administration has barred nearly all non-U.S. citizens who have recently visited China or Iran from entering the United States.
+U.S. airlines have canceled all flights to and from China until late April and cut other flights to Asia and Europe.
+The Trump administration has barred nearly all non-U.S. citizens who have recently visited China or Iran from entering the United States.
 Numerous large gatherings that draw lots of international visitors have also been canceled.

+The chief executives of major U.S. airlines, including United, Southwest and American Airlines, are scheduled to meet with Vice President Mike Pence at the White House on Wednesday.

 American Airlines stock is down 40% since mid-February, and shares were down 2.8% on Tuesday.
 United Airlines shares, which fell 3.5% Tuesday, are down 28% since mid-February.